docsforadobe/ame-scripting-guide/docs/reference/reference.md

 ### Methods

-- `createWatchFolder(folderPath: string, outputPath: string, presetPath: string): bool` : Create a watch folder at destination for the preset and add the source
+- `createWatchFolder(folderPath: string, outputPath: string, presetPath: string): boolean` : Create a watch folder at destination for the preset and add the source
   - `folderPath`: The path to the folder which should be added as watch folder
-- `removeAllWatchFolders(): bool` : Remove all watch folders
+- `removeAllWatchFolders(): boolean` : Remove all watch folders

 <a id="code-samples-11"></a>